odoo/documentation/inventory/management/lots_serial_numbers/differences.rst

 Introduction
 ============

-In Odoo, lots and serial numbers have similarities in their functional system but are different in their behavior.
+In Twenty20, lots and serial numbers have similarities in their functional system but are different in their behavior.
 They are both managed within the **Inventory**, **Purchases** and **Sales** app.